SJ23 Tech Tip B01, ((UPDATED 2024-11-03) Bob Schimmel, Paul Bailey, Mike Hancock, Mark Ludlow,

 Strengthen Pedestal - The gap at the top was closed with a fibreglass spacer to stiffen the pedestal before removing the pedestal material for the sheave.
 No going back now.

 Mark & Cut - To mark & cut the recess was a painstaking process requiring many measurements to ensure an accurate fit.
-Note the cut for the future support "shelf".
+Note the flat cut for the future support "shelf".

 Support Shelf - The fibreglass "shelf" that will support the dual sheave bracket & keep the pedestal sides in column.
 Shaping was done with a rotary rasp.